GIScience/ohsome-quality-api/docs/development_setup.md

 ## Database

 A database for development purposes is provided as Dockerfile.
-To build and run a already configured image run:
+To build and run an already configured image run:

 ```bash
 docker-compose -f docker-compose.development.yml up -d oqt-database